MT4Mars/MT4U/README.md

     every effect in the FX chain can be replaced with the next/prev on your list using the encoders.

-    In the example configuration, holding the RecordArm button for an FX in the chain will delete it.
+    In the example configuration, the RecordArm button selects an FX.
+With the Alt modifier, it can be moved up and down in the chain, while holding RecordArm will delete it.

-    To install, add the MT4U_F_FUNCTIONS and MT4U_FX_MENU folders to your Reaper scripts directory and the MT4U_FX_List.eel file to the root scripts directory.
+    To install, add the MT4U_F_FUNCTIONS and MT4U_FX_MENU folders to your Reaper scripts directory and the MT4U_FX_List.eel file to the root scripts directory (or the parent to where the other directories were copied).
 This file contains the list of plug-ins for each type and is shared by the scripts in both directories.
 It's been prepared for easy editing in case you don't feel comfortable with EEL scripting, just open it and you will see.

-    The CSI.txt file in each directory contains the necessary mappings required inside your CSI zone files to achieve this behaviour in their default configuration.
+    The CSI.txt file contains the necessary mappings required inside your CSI zone files to achieve this behaviour in their default configuration.

 MT4U_View (Show/Hide tracks with button feedback)
 -------------------------------------------------